Buying a bearded dragon is a serious decision because they are not the easiest or cheapest pets to own.

 There are many other hobbies or things that can go on in a household that might also be too loud for a bearded dragon.
 For example, while an acoustic guitar would probably be alright, a loud electric guitar probably won’t be.
 You can find out how loud a guitar is in decibels here.
 Anything above 90 decibels for a prolonged period of time is considered bad for a bearded dragon.

 They have huge depressions on either side of their heads which open up to their ear canals.
 They are hypersensitive to sound.
 It is one of their first adaptations for hunting.
-So, plan to keep the house quiet.
+So, plan to keep the house quiet, or make plans to mitigate noise to protect your pet from stress.

 7. There Are Significant Expenses